innovative CARE

 NON-INVASIVE TREATMENT FOR ESSENTIAL TREMOR

-WVU Medicine is the only site in West Virginia, and one of only a few sites in the United States, utilizing MR-guided focused ultrasound – a new, FDA-approved treatment for essential tremor (ET) and tremor-dominant Parkinson’s.
+WVU Medicine is the only site in West Virginia, and one of only a few sites in the United States, utilizing MR-guided focused ultrasound – an FDA-approved treatment for essential tremor (ET) and tremor-dominant Parkinson’s.

 DEEP BRAIN STIMULATION (DBS)